zhaojh329/wifidog-ng/README.md

 ## Roam
 `http://authserver/wifidog/auth?stage=roam&ip=xx&max=xx`

-The response of the auth server should be "Auth: 1" or "Auth: 0"
+The response of the auth server should be "token=xxxxxxx" or other.

 ## Counters (POST)
 `http://authserver/wifidog/auth/?stage=counters&gw_id=xx`